-Running a tuition centre or home tutoring service is one of many options when it comes to setting up a business from home.
-A centre can be small or large, based at home, or in rented space.
+A centre for tutoring at home can be small or large, based at home, or in a rented space.
 Read on to find out more about how you can set up your very own tuition centre.

-Qualifications Needed For Starting A Tuition Centre
+Qualifications Needed For Starting a Tuition Centre

 Graduates in the humanities can easily provide tutoring services in subjects such as English and social studies; those from the sciences can tutor in maths and science – both across primary school up till 12th Standard.